felipealbuq/A-Frame-mini-game/README.md

 https://github.com/felipealbuq/A-Frame-mini-game.git
 ```

-Open the file index.html and you need the live preview server, then browser and see the result.
+Open the file index.html and you need some live preview server, then open the browser and see the result.

 ## Learn More